-Left: The Enabling CALD Women group being interviewed on 3CR's disability and equity radio show "Are you looking at me?"
-Right: Participants of the Melbourne Outer East Enabling Women program at their Graduation Ceremony.
+Left: Participants of the Melbourne Outer East Enabling Women program at their Graduation Ceremony.
+Right: The Enabling CALD Women group being interviewed on 3CR disability and equity radio show "Are you looking at me?"

 Feedback on the Enabling Women program